kb-dk/access-digital-objects/text-corpora.md

 described.

 These APIs are work in progress.
-The search interface is not described yet, basically because it is not available outside the applications yet.
-It is based on [SOLR & Lucene](http://lucene.apache.org/solr/).
+The search interface is not described yet, basically because it is not available outside the applications.
+That will change, hopefully really soon.
+The search system is based on [SOLR & Lucene](http://lucene.apache.org/solr/).

 ## Text encoding